jmchandonia/CORAL/back_end/README.md

 `allowed_upload_types` is only necessary if the user is set to user_level 1 and needs to upload specific core types to the system according to their expertise.
 It is an array of core types stored in the system by their term name.
 A user will have power to upload any types that are saved in their `allowed_upload_types`.

+If you want to give upload privileges for all types in your system to a user, you can set the `allowed_upload_types` field to '*' rather than listing out all the types.

 #### Setting up Auth

 Once you have configured your users.json file, you will need to generate Google OAuth2 credentials for login.